acherm/acherm.github.io/_posts/2023-02-16-ChessPiecesValues.md

 The usual piece values are pawn=1, knight=3, bishop=3, rook=5, queen=10 (see [a list of piece values' proposal](https://en.wikipedia.org/wiki/Chess_piece_relative_value) or the [AlphaZero article](https://arxiv.org/abs/2009.04374)).
 Hence, I may have missed something, but the relative values are a bit different w.r.t pawns.
 Otherwise, it's in line with what have been proposed.
 Another (important) note: *how* these relative values are leveraged as part of the search/eval functions should be taken into account.
 I can imagine, for instance, some heuristics to augment or downgrade relative values depending on some positions or other variables/parameters' values (e.g., thresholds).
+Stated differently, pieces' values are tuned to work along other factors in Stockfish's algorithm (there are many other factors!)...
+And not necessarily to reflect on the way human chess players internalize the actual values of pieces.
+There is an interesting [reddit discussion](https://www.reddit.com/r/chess/comments/e57lqz/stockfish_doesnt_use_the_traditional_piece_values/).

-For end-games, the relative trend is similar:
+For end-games, the *relative* trend is similar:

 | Piece | Value |
 | ----- | ----- |